 Add some color!
 I have a thing for red doors.
 After posting this picture on facebook, I learned some fascinating things about red doors.
 “Feng shui says that they are good luck.”
 “In China, it’s tradition to paint the front door red before the new year, to invite good luck and happiness.”
 “In Catholicism, the red door on a chapel symbolized the blood of christ to signify that the ground inside the church was holy, and a sanctuary from physical and spiritual evils.”
 “In Ireland, front doors are painted red to ward-off ghosts and evil spirits.”
 I had no idea!

 So I kept going, loving every minute of it.
-Honestly, they go so quick you can do a half dozen of them in no time.
+Honestly, they go so quick you can make a half dozen fairy garden doors in no time.
 Its fun to see projects come to fruition in so little time, and turn out super cute even for a beginner!